-Security: For Hackers and Developers, is designed for practitioners to learn about the tools and techniques used to find bugs in real world software.
-This class is great for anyone in software, testing, or hacking, but is probably at its very best for teams working with C/C++ (code or binaries).
+Application Security: for Hackers and Developers, is designed for practitioners to learn about the tools and techniques used to prevent and find bugs in real world software.
+This class is great for anyone in software, testing, management, hacking/vulnerability research, and so much more.

-Students focus on learning to reverse compiled software written in C and C++, though half-compiled code is mentioned as well.
+Another technique hackers use to uncover bugs is reverse software.
+Managed (.net) and unmanaged code (C and C++) are covered.
 The IDA pro tool is taught and used throughout.
-Calling conventions, C to assembly, identifying and creating structures, RTTI reconstruction are covered.
-Students will also see IDA’s more advanced features such as flirt/flare, scripting, and plug-ins.
+Other tools like Binary Ninja are shown as well.
+Calling conventions, Assembly-to-C, identifying and creating structures, RTTI reconstruction, etc. are covered.
+Students will see IDA’s more advanced features such as flirt/flare, scripting, and plug-ins.

-Students will walk out of this class knowing how to find and exploit bugs in software.
+Finally, students will walk out of this class knowing how to exploit discovered bugs.
 This is useful to both developers and hackers.
-The exploit component will teach common bug type such as: stack overflow, function pointer overwrite, heap overflow, off-by-one, integer error, uninitialized variable, use-after-free, double fetch, and more.
-For the exploits, return overwrites, heap spraying, ROP and gadget discovery, etc. Shellcode creation/pitfalls and other tips and tricks will all be rolled into the exciting, final component.
+The attack portion will teach students how to exploit common bugs such as: command injection, SQLi, IDOR, stack buffer overflows, function pointer overwrite, heap overflow, off-by-one, integer error, uninitialized variable, use-after-free, double fetch, and more.
+For the exploits, return overwrites, heap spraying, ROP, and gadget discovery are presented.
+Shellcode creation/pitfalls and other tips and tricks will all be rolled into the exciting, final component.